 Premium deficiency reserves ("PDR") are recognized when it is probable that the expected future hospital and medical costs, including maintenance costs, will exceed anticipated future premiums and reinsurance recoveries on existing contracts.
 Where allowed, anticipated investment income is considered in the calculation of any PDR.
 For purposes of calculating a PDR, contracts are grouped in manner consistent with the method of acquiring, servicing and measuring the profitability of such contracts.
-The Company had no PDR at December 31, 2014 and 2013.
+The Company had no PDR at December 31, 2015 or 2014.

 Unearned premium reserves ("UEP") are recognized for premiums that are recorded by the Company that have not been earned as of the statement date.
-The Company had no UEP at December 31, 2014 or 2013.
+The UEP balance of \$6,681,540 was included in aggregate health policy reserves in the Statutory Statements of Liabilities, Capital and Surplus at December 31, 2015.
+The Company had no UEP at December 31, 2014.